Episode 137 Premium: The Hero in us all - The moral of the story

 - Premium subscribers now receive an episode transcript along with the audio.

-So if you are a premium subscriber and you use iTunes or a similar software then a PDF transcript of the episodes will automatically download to your computer.
+So if you are a premium subscriber and you use a podcast app then a PDF transcript of the episodes will automatically download to your computer.
 I expect that the transcript will be available about 3 days after the audio version of the interview is published.

 In today's interview we are once again welcoming Michael Aucoin (www.leadingedgemgmt.com and www.right-brain-leadership.com) back to talk more about the right side of our brain and project management.
 In particular we want to talk about Chapter 18 of his book Right Brain Project Management, which is titled The Hero in us all – The moral of the story.
 Michael suggested this chapter for a more detailed look because so many people enjoyed this chapter and thought that it brought much value to them.